ZK9XW3/ZK9XW3/README.md

 # Hi there 👋

-I'm a junior web developer who fell in love with Symfony and who 💓 learning new stuff while working on different projects.
+I'm a junior web developer who fell in love with Symfony !
+I'm eager to learn more about new tools while working on different projects.

 🔐 While working on an app to practice authentication, I'm currently learning to use Docker, CI with Symfony tests.